Skip to main content

 NumberNumeric values

-DropdownSelect from predefined options (you define the option list)
+DropdownSelect from predefined options (define the option list)

 CheckboxTrue/False toggle